-River passing through populated areas of towns and cities may cause excessive damage to adjacent land, properties, hydraulic structures etc. due to failure of the banks caused by erosive forces of fast moving currents.
-It, therefore, necessitates the protection of river banks against erosion and caving resulting in subsequent failure and collapse.

-Detailed design and engineering of river bank protection is beyond the scope of this manual.
+The river passing through populated areas of towns and cities may cause excessive damage to adjacent land, properties, hydraulic structures, etc. due to failure of the banks caused by erosive forces of fast-moving currents.
+It, therefore, necessitates the protection of river banks against erosion and caving, resulting in subsequent failure and collapse.
+Detailed design and engineering of riverbank protection are beyond the scope of this manual.
 In this regard the provisions of "Handbook for Flood Protection, Anti Erosion and River Training Works" published by Central Water Commission, Government of India are to be followed.